microbit-foundation/dev-docs/hardware/2-0-revision.md

 ## Getting Started With the micro:bit Hardware

-The micro:bit is a Single Board Computer (SBC) that contains an application processor with a variety of on-chip peripherals.Other peripherals are connected to this chip.
+The micro:bit is a Single Board Computer (SBC) that contains an application processor with a variety of on-chip peripherals.
+Other peripherals are connected to this chip.

 An interface processor is connected to the application processor and manages communications via the USB interface, including the drag-and-drop code flashing process.
 The interface processor does not connect to any of the micro:bit peripherals.